nopnop2002/Arduino-ESPAT-TCP/README.md

 # MQTT_via_ESP01
-TCP/UDP Applicaton for ATmega & STM32F103 using ESP8266's AT firmware.
+TCP/UDP Applicaton for UNO/MEGA/STM32 using ESP8266's AT firmware.
-You don't need An Ethernet card.
+You don't need Ethernet card.
 You need only ESP8266 module.

 **MQTT_Publish_ESP01**